DuendeSoftware/docs.duendesoftware.com/IdentityServer/v6/docs/content/quickstarts/1_client_credentials.md

 }
 ```

-{{% notice note %}}
+{{% notice note %}} If you get an error connecting it may be that you are
-If you get an error connecting it may be that you are running *https* and the development certificate for *localhost* is not trusted.
-You can run *dotnet dev-certs https --trust* in order to trust the development certificate.
-This only needs to be done once.
+running *https* and the development certificate for *localhost* is not trusted.
+You can run *dotnet dev-certs https --trust* in order to trust the development
-{{% /notice %}}
+certificate.
+This only needs to be done once. {{% /notice %}}

+### Request a token from IdentityServer
-Next you can use the information from the discovery document to request a token to IdentityServer to access *api1*:
+Next you can use the information from the discovery document to request a token
+to IdentityServer to access *api1*:

 ```cs
 // request token